- Course Code:

 - Taught in:

 This course introduces statistical inference and leads to competence in multivariate econometric techniques.
 It covers the problems of regression analysis and the treatment of categorical variables, which typically feature in the analysis of data from developing countries.
 Illustrations of the concepts covered in the course are taken from developing country experience.

-This course is a prerequisite for Applied Econometric Techniques.
+This course is a prerequisite for Applied Econometrics.
 It is a core course for BSc Economics students.

 Objectives and learning outcomes of the course